echo-health/koa-prometheus-exporter/README.md

 app.use(prometheus.middleware({}));
 ```

-Options can be passed into the middlware.
+Options can be passed into the middleware.

 ```
 Name: path